Care at Hospice

 We will only keep personal data for as long as is necessary for the purpose for which it was collected.
 This is known as the retention period.
-You will be told how long the retention period is, for the particular personal data, at the time it is collected.

 At the end of the retention period your personal data will be deleted.